-I ren county, New Jersey, in a section of country justly noted for the beauty of its scenery and healthfulness of its The town is situated upon the east bank of the Delaware, only four hours' ride from Philadelphia and New York.
-It has railway and telegraphic communication with all parts of and to this end especial care will be taken to preserve strict order and neatness throughout the entire premises.
+The town is situated upon the east bank of the Delaware, only four hours' ride from Philadelphia and New York.
+It has railway and telegraphic communication with all parts of the country.
+The course of instruction is extensive and thorough, having been matured during several years' experience in teaching.
+The buildings, which are constructed in the "Italian villa "

 The boarding department will be under the supervision of competent persons, and everything needful will be done to make the pupils happy.
-No sectarian or party spirit will be introduced into the school, but every pupil will be received and treated in accordance with the sacred principles of equality, justice and liberty It will only be required of each pupil that she conduct herself in a lady-like manner, and attend faithfully to her studies.
-Particular attention will be paid to the health of each pupil, and gymnastic exercises will constitute a part of each day's duty during the fall and winter term.
+No sectarian or party spirit will be introduced into the school, but every pupil will be received and treated in accordance with the sacred principles of equality, justice and liberty self in a lady-like manner, and attend faithfully to her studies.
+Particular attention will be paid to the heaith of each pupil, and gymnastic exercises will constitute a part of each day's duty during the fall and winter term.
 A teacher having charge of the Gymnastic Department, will give lessons in the new system as taught by Dr. Dio Lewis, of Boston.
 A graduating class will be formed at the commencement of